sitraka-/decolonial-futures/design-as-cosmological-expression.md

 </section>

 <section data-background-image="assets/imgs/apas9522.jpg" data-state=apas95>
-<span class="quotes">Design is an assemblage—a dynamic constellation of ideas, practices, technologies, and social norms.
+<span class="quotes">Design is an assemblage: a dynamic constellation of ideas, practices, technologies, and social norms.
 It is never a singular object or process but a convergence of multiple forces that shape and are shaped by the world around it.</span>
 <aside class="notes">
     - Design is an assemblage—a dynamic constellation of ideas, practices, technologies, and social norms.
 It is never a singular object or process but a convergence of multiple forces, as seen in the APAS system, where political tensions, cultural anxieties, and technical requirements were all entangled in the final design.
   </aside>